Morphine sulfate (mor-fean sul-fate)

 Tell your doctor or pharmacist as soon as possible if you do not feel well while you are taking SEVREDOL tablets.

-This medicine helps most people with severe pain, but it may have unwanted side effects in some people.
+This medicine helps most people with severe pain, but it may have unwanted side effects in a few people.
 Other side effects

 Ask your doctor or pharmacist to answer any questions you may have.